rdpeng/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The data was downloaded from a [link](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) provided in the instructions for the ["Reproducible Research"](https://www.coursera.org/course/repdata) *Peer Assignment 1* at Coursera at the time given in the title of this report.
-Before the data can read from the current working directory, a few librarys need to be loaded.
+The data was downloaded along with template code from the repo provided in the instructions for the ["Reproducible Research"](https://www.coursera.org/course/repdata) *Peer Assignment 1* at Coursera at the time given in the title of this report.
+Before the data is read from the current working directory, a few librarys need to be loaded.

 ```r